 Our school uniform is valued as an important part of our school culture and students are expected to wear the correct uniform at all times, including when they arrive and leave school each day.
-All items can be purchased directly through our uniform suppliers, Elizabeth Michael Uniforms: 65 New North Rd, Eden Terrace or via their website: elizabethmichael.co.nz.
+All items can be purchased directly through our uniform suppliers, Prestidges Schoolwear (formerly Elizabeth Michael Uniforms): 65 New North Rd, Eden Terrace or via their website: prestidges.co.nz.